 In essence, an architectural installation is a large-scale, site-specific piece we custom design and create for your space.
 Each piece is unique because it combines your ideas, the parameters of the project, and our intuitive responses.
 Some spaces may need a calming influence while others may need a more dynamic energy.
 In a home or business this art may be solely for its aesthetic presence, or it might have a utilitarian purpose as well.

-Our most recent architectural installation is at the Sawtooth Mountain Clinic.
-The panels represent help, healing, and gratitude.
+In our architectural installation at the Sawtooth Mountain Clinic, there are three panels representing help, healing, and gratitude.
 They are 3/8 ” fused stained glass partitions with ancillary copper frames.

-The first major installation piece we made together arches across the kitchen at the Angry Trout Cafe in Grand Marais.
+Our first major installation piece arches across the kitchen at the Angry Trout Cafe in Grand Marais.
 It is over 15′ long and represents major phases of Lake Superior: the icy winter, the calm lake at night with aurora borealis dancing across the surface, and the strong waves of the lake in motion.
 It is three traditional stained glass panels with copper cane mounted in angle iron covered in sheet copper.

 George Wilkes and Barb LaVigne, owners of the Angry Trout Cafe, now have five more custom-designed pieces featuring Lake Superior “critters that eat fish” including mergansers, an otter, seagulls, a kingfisher and, of course, an angry trout.